JarettSisk/no-fluff-html-email-template/README.md

 				Hello!
 			</p>
 			<p  style="margin: 0 0 16px 0;">
-				This is some basic test content.
+				This is some basic test content!
 I hope that this email template proves to be handy!
 			</p>
 			<p  style="margin: 0 0 16px 0;">